IBM-Cloud/terraform-provider-ibm/website/docs/r/is_vpn_gateway.html.markdown

 * `status` - The status of VPN gateway.
 * `public_ip_address` -  The IP address assigned to this VPN gateway.
 * `public_ip_address2` -  The Second IP address assigned to this VPN gateway.
+* `status` -  The status of the VPN gateway-(available, deleting, failed, pending).
+* `created_at` -  The Second IP address assigned to this VPN gateway.
+* `members` -  Collection of VPN gateway members.
+  * `address` -  The public IP address assigned to the VPN gateway member.
+  * `role` -  The high availability role assigned to the VPN gateway member.
+  * `status` -  The status of the VPN gateway member.

 ## Import